Eric Stewart: Beyond 10cc

 Stewart has engineered and/or produced albums recorded in Strawberry Studios including artists like Ramases (Space Hymns, 1971), Neil Sedaka (Solitaire, 1972, The Tra-La Days Are Over, 1973) and Justin Hayward and John Lodge (Blue Jays, 1975).

 Stewart released two solo albums sandwiched between 10cc's 1980s output – Girls (1980) and Frooty Rooties (1982).

 After 10cc split, Stewart continued his career as a producer and worked with Sad Café (Facades, 1979, Sad Café, 1980) and Agnetha Fältskog (Eyes of a Woman, 1985).

 Stewart became involved with Paul McCartney from the early 1980s.
 He played on three of McCartney's albums (Tug of War, Pipes of Peace and Give My Regards to Broad Street), took part in the "Take It Away" and "So Bad" music videos as well as the Give My Regards to Broad Street film.
 Later Stewart started writing music together with McCartney which eventually led to Stewart co-writing more than half of Paul McCartney's Press to Play.
 Stewart's original role was also planned as a producer but during the early stages of work on the album he was replaced by Hugh Padgham, the choice he would later criticise.
-Padgham acknowledged their differences in 2024:“I remember it in a different way to Eric, and I kind of regret the way he talks about me.
+Padgham acknowledged their differences in 2024, "I remember it in a different way to Eric, and I kind of regret the way he talks about me.
 I had mucho respect for him, because I grew up listening to 10cc."

-It was George Martin, we were at dinner, at an awards dinner, and George says to me, he said ‘Eric, why don’t you produce Paul’s next album?’, and I said ‘What?
-What?’, in shock, you know, get my heart pills.
-I said ‘Why, are you not doing it?’
-He said ‘No, no, I think he needs some new blood in the tracks’, or on the tracks, as I put it.
-I said ‘Really?’
-I said ‘Thank you for asking me’.